Regions of the African Union: Changes

-When the Organisation of African Unity (the African Union's predecessor) was originally created, Southern Africa was not yet independent and member states were grouped into four regions.
+When the Organisation of African Unity (the African Union's predecessor) was originally created in 1963, Southern Africa was not yet independent and member states were grouped into four regions.
 As states in Southern Africa gained independence and became members, they joined the Eastern Africa group (including Zambia, Botswana, and Lesotho; but excluding Angola which joined the Central Africa group).

 A decision in 1976, implemented by 1979, created the Southern Africa group.
 The six southern members which had joined Eastern Africa re-grouped, but Angola remained part of Central Africa.

+A document from 1975 puts Rwanda in the Eastern Africa group, while a document from 1976 puts Rwanda in the Central Africa group.

 Sometime between 1979 and 1980, Sudan changed from the Northern Africa group to the Eastern Africa group.
 (Note: In 1972-1973, Sudan sat in the Northern Africa seat on the United Nations Security Council.
 A document from 1975 puts Sudan in the Northern Africa group.
 In an apparent contradiction, a document from 1976 mentions Sudan changing from the Eastern Africa group to the Northern Africa group.
 Documents from 1977, 1978, and 1979 put Sudan in the Northern Africa group.
 A document from 1980 puts Sudan in the Eastern Africa group.)

 In 1995, Angola changed from the Central Africa group to the Southern Africa group.

-Sometime between 2000 and 2003, Rwanda changed from the Central Africa group to the Eastern Africa group.
-(Note: A document from 1999 puts Rwanda in the Central Africa group, while a document from 2004 puts Rwanda in the Eastern Africa group.
-(As an aside, a document from 1975 puts Rwanda in the Eastern Africa group and a document from 1976 puts Rwanda in the Central Africa group, but Rwanda was not elected to any United Nations organs until 1977.))
+Sometime between 2000 and 2003, Rwanda changed from the Central Africa group back to the Eastern Africa group.
+(Note: A document from 1999 puts Rwanda in the Central Africa group, while a document from 2004 puts Rwanda in the Eastern Africa group.)

 In 2004, Mauritania changed from the Western Africa group to the Northern Africa group.